Welcome to The Chalfonts, an Independent Grammar School situated in the midst of the Chiltern Hills and Newland Park.

 Competition for university places has never been higher.

-- IB dip students are twice as likely to enroll in one of the UK’s top 20 universities.
+- IB Diploma students are twice as likely to enrol in one of the UK’s top 20 universities.

 - Are twice as likely to success in applications for medicine and dentistry.